trendmicro/terraform-provider-conformity/docs/tools/migrate-conformity.md

 - Profile scan rules are migrated from Conformity `included` rules with these mappings:
-  - `exceptions.tags` and `exceptions.filter_tags` are merged into `filter_tags`.
+  - `exceptions.filter_tags` maps to `filter_tags`.
+  - `exceptions.tags` is not mapped because it has no effect in Vision One; the migration emits a comment in the generated HCL suggesting `filter_tags` if needed.
   - `exceptions.resources` maps to `resource_ids`.
   - Extra settings are converted to `value`, `value_set`, or `values` based on type
   - `settings` blocks named `tags-override` are mapped to `customized_tags` and the extra setting type is upgraded to `choice-multiple-value-with-tags`.
   - Other nested Conformity `settings` are not migrated because those nested settings blocks don’t have a clear equivalent in the Vision One extra_settings.values schema.
 Vision One’s model for extra_settings.values supports fields like value, enabled, customized_tags, and customized_risk_level, but it doesn’t represent arbitrary nested settings (like your settings array under values with its own name/type/values).
 Without a safe, documented mapping, the tool would either drop data or create invalid payloads.
+The migration emits a comment inside the `values` block listing the unmapped setting names.
   We can define a custom mapping for those nested settings (for example, flattening them into JSON and sending as value for multiple-object-values types), but we’d need to confirm the API accepts that format for each rule type.
   - WARNING: The verification tooling may normalize `choice-multiple-value-with-tags` and `choice-multiple-value-with-risk-level` to `choice-multiple-value` when the API drops empty `customized_tags` or returns `customized_risk_level = "NOT_CUSTOMIZED"`.
 This can hide a real mismatch if tags/risk are actually set but dropped.
 Consult the Vision One provider documentation and test your specific rules to confirm how these fields are treated in the API and adjust expectations accordingly.
 - Report config mappings: